bishwajitprasadgond/automation_script/README.md

 # All daily life automation script.
 ## 1) NIT Rourkela Network Login Automation Script
+The purpose of the above script is to be automating the login process to the NIT Rourkela Login portal using the Selenium and BeautifulSoup libraries in Python.
+The script is designed to repeatedly attempt the login at regular intervals (__default 10 Hrs__) and print whether the login was successful or not.
 ### Installation Instructions

 #### 1. Clone the Repository or Download it directly